cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-2.md

-The `PreprocessResNet` method returns an Texture2D with a HDR texture format.
+The `PreprocessResNet` method returns a Texture2D with a HDR texture format.
 The switch to HDR texture formats means we need to destroy the `tempTex` variable as it's not compatible.
 Fortunately, we can reuse the `imageTexture` variable that we emptied.

 #### Call the Method